yurabh/bulletin_board_server/README.md

 This is a project of the server part of the purpose of which the management of the authors of the ads work with the headings.
-This project performs theft operations as well as sending e-mails to authors who are subscribed to a specific ad under a specific heading and a specific description.
+This project performs CRUD operations as well as sending e-mails to authors who are subscribed to a specific ad under a specific heading and a specific description.